 Starting at 6 weeks, puppies are lured with food onto miniature agility equipment.
 We encourage each puppy with food to go onto a wobble board and a mini-teeter.
 We lure them through a tunnel.
 Dogs by nature are uneasy on unstable surfaces and in narrow spaces.
 These pieces of equipment help to ease these fears.

-We also train our puppies to safely navigate the 2 steps into our side yard just before they turn 7 weeks.
+We also train our puppies to safely navigate the 2 steps into our side yard.
 We’ve heard of other breeders saying that navigating steps is difficult to teach.
 We think that teaching steps is best before puppies are 7 weeks of age and before they enter their first fear period.
-Just before puppies leave, we also take them up and down the 3 steps off our front porch.
 We’ve never raised a puppy to our knowledge that is afraid of steps.
 Our puppies want to go up the stairs when we go up there.
 Without gates, they wouldn’t hesitate to follow us up or down.
 We believe our success with steps is because we teach steps early, with only a few steps instead of on full flights, and with positive methods.

 Though our puppies are not overly timid, we’ve seen how the work that we do makes a difference in instilling confidence.
 If new families will continue the work that we start, even the most timid of our puppies will grow up to be confident dogs.